 My research addresses philosophical questions about scientific inquiry and methodology.
 One central theme I focus on is how different methodologies (like experiments, models, and computer simulations) work together to generate scientific knowledge.
 Another is how studying microbes, and even simpler biological systems, shapes our knowledge of living things in general and of life itself.
-I pursue these interests in a variety of projects spanning the philosophy of biology, philosophy of science, history of science, and bioethics, concentrating especially on experimental microbial evolution and areas of inquiry that challenge our ideas about life and its simplest forms (like synthetic biology, astrobiology, artificial life, and research on the origin of life).
+I pursue these interests in a variety of projects spanning the philosophy of biology (especially evolutionary and microbiology), philosophy of science, history of science, and bioethics, concentrating especially on experimental microbial evolution and areas of inquiry that challenge our ideas about life and its simplest forms, such as synthetic biology, astrobiology, artificial life, and research on the origin of life.

 Here is a link to a PDF of my full CV.